bquenin/interpreter/README.md

 Before you can use this app, you need some prerequisites:

-* Go installed on your computer.
 * A Google Cloud account.
 * Alternatively, you can use DeepL instead of Google Translate for translation.

-## Installing Go

-In order to install go on your machine, [follow the instructions here](https://go.dev/doc/install)

 ## Setting up your Google Cloud account